From Gatekeepers to Service Providers: Reimagining DevOps Relationship with Developers

 Understanding the Role of DevOps as Service Providers

-• Assisting in setting up local environments
+• Assisting in setting up local environments.

-• Granting roles and permissions to internal and external systems
+• Granting roles and permissions to internal and external systems.

-• Troubleshooting issues with databases, microservices and deployments
+• Troubleshooting issues with databases, microservices, and deployments.

-• Provisioning resources on demand
+• Provisioning resources on demand.

-• Consulting on scale and security
+• Consulting on scale and security.

-The problem here is that DevOps are a lot times unprepared and unequipped for it.
-Neither in terms of understanding who the customer is, what they need, and how to give it to them with resources and restrictions in mind, nor in terms of how to do it in scale.
+The problem here is that DevOps are a lot of times unprepared and unequipped for it.
+Neither in terms of understanding who the customer is, what they need, and how to give it to them with resources and restrictions in mind, nor in terms of how to do it at scale.

 DevOps usually come into the job with a different mindset.
 A DevOps engineer probably sees themselves responsible for the development and maintenance of mainly the following:

-• Infra - Cloud, different environments,
+• Infra - Cloud, different environments.

-• Monitoring, logging and alerting systems
+• Monitoring, logging, and alerting systems.

-• CI/CD infra
+• CI/CD infra.

 The Dissonance Between DevOps and Developers

 There’s no shortage of dissonance and conflict between DevOps and developers.
-Let’s look at some real life examples.
+Let’s look at some real-life examples.

 What DevOps might say:

-• Developers don’t do the bare minimum to solve issues themselves before turning to DevOps
+• Developers don’t do the bare minimum to solve issues themselves before turning to DevOps.

-• Developers don’t develop with security and scale in mind
+• Developers don’t develop with security and scale in mind.

-On the other hand, developers may want to counter argue:
+On the other hand, developers may want to counter-argue:

-• DevOps are not responsive enough neither in terms of time to resolution nor deliverables
+• DevOps are not responsive enough, neither in terms of time to resolution nor deliverables.

-• DevOps impede development and velocity through requirements and bureaucracy
+• DevOps impede development and velocity through requirements and bureaucracy.

-• DevOps don’t develop with developers in mind to assist them and facilitate their work
+• DevOps don’t develop with developers in mind to assist them and facilitate their work.

 Realigning DevOps with Developers